blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 (Akkadian), Amorite, Kassite, Elamite, Aramean, Assyrian, Chaldean, Persian, Greek and Parthian

 Jews are named after the Kingdom of Judah.
+Kingdom of Israel had Samaria, Galilee and some of Transjordan.
+Kingdom of Judah had Jerusalem.
+Kingdom of Israel was also known as Kingdom of Samaria Kingd

 Some of the Jews exiled during the Babylonian exile came to Mattanchery Arabic arrived in Palestine after 1st century AD.